Diode logic: Real diode considerations

 For simplicity, diodes may sometimes be assumed to have no voltage drop or resistance when forward-biased and infinite resistance when reverse-biased.
-But real diodes are better approximated by the Shockley diode equation, which has an more complicated exponential current–voltage relationship called the diode law.
+But real diodes are better approximated by the Shockley diode equation, which has a more complicated exponential current–voltage relationship called the diode law.

 Designers must rely on a diode's specification sheet, which primarily provides a maximum forward voltage drop at one or more forward currents, a reverse leakage current (or saturation current), and a maximum reverse voltage limited by Zener or avalanche breakdown.
 Effects of temperature and process variation are usually included.
 Typical examples: